Tei Ninomiya

-Tei Ninomiya (born 1887) was a Japanese educator.
-She was the first Asian student at Smith College.
+Tei Ninomiya (born 1887 – unknown date of death) was a Japanese educator and wife of bureaucrat Unjiro Fujita.
+She was the first Asian graduate of Smith College.
 A residence hall on campus, Ninomiya House, is now named for her.
+Another Japanese student Akuri (Aguri) Inokichi attended Smith in the 1890s as a graduate student and studied physical education.

 Early life and education

 Ninomiya was born in Matsuyama, the daughter of Kunijiro Ninomiya, a Japanese Congregational minister and schoolmaster.
 She sailed from Yokohama to Seattle in 1903 with a group of other Japanese women students, and graduated from Smith College in 1910.
 She is recognized as the school's first Asian student.
 While she was at Smith, she spoke about Japanese women's lives, often dressed in a kimono, to women's groups and church audiences in New England.
 She wrote an essay, "The Condition of Japanese Women" (1907), for the Smith College Monthly.

 Career

 Ninomiya was a teacher in Japan, and a Red Cross worker.
 She was also secretary of the YWCA in Yokohama in 1912, until she married in 1913 and was replaced by American Molly Baker.
 She was a member of the national committee of the YWCA in Japan, working with Michi Kawai, a Bryn Mawr College alumna.